 Why Game On A 4K Monitor

-- Wider view: 4K monitors gives you a wider view of the game, enabling you to see more in-game objects on the left and right side of the screen.
+4K monitors give you a wider view of the game, enabling you to see more in-game objects on the left and right sides of the screen.
 You will see more locations of your enemies and an expanded landscape view of your game character.

-- Works better with a console: The 4K monitors are not just a reserve for PC gamers.
+The 4K monitors are not just reserved for PC gamers.
 You will find gaming more appealing on a 4K monitor if you have a PlayStation 4 Pro or Xbox One X. The consoles have a special design that supports a 4K display.
 The Xbox One S also supports upscaling of a Full HD image signal to 4K resolution.
 However, you will need to use an HDMI 2.0 cable to display games in 4K at 60fps.

 How To Choose The Best 4K Monitor For Gaming

-- Think about monitor size: What size is the best for your gaming needs?
-Do you like playing from a couch, bed, or desk?
+What size is the best for your gaming needs?
+Do you like playing on a couch, bed, or desk?
 Unless you will be playing from a distance, you will not an excessively large monitor.
-Most people are comfortable with 4K monitor sizes of between 24 inches and 32 inches.
+Most people are comfortable with 4K monitor sizes between 24 inches and 32 inches.

-- Look at the response time: How long does the monitor take for a single pixel to switch between different gray shades or black to white?
+How long does the monitor take for a single pixel to switch between different gray shades or black to white?
 A 4K monitor with a slower response time will have smoother images while a unit with a high response time will have motion blur during fast movements.
-Monitors with TN panels tend to have lower response time as they can support 1ms response time while those with IPS can only achieve 4ms as the best response time.
+Monitors with TN panels tend to have lower response time as they can support a 1ms response time while those with IPS can only achieve 4ms as the best response time.